aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 The annotations they talk about concern the cancellation of restrictions (for example, on the value or number of a role in a relationship), but they (annotations) also concern the assignment of default fillers for a role, and perhaps even the management of metadata such as "source of belief", and "strength of belief" in a proposition.

-=== Automatic Planning
+=== Automated Planning

-An key concept that is also discussed in "Machines Like Us", is that of automated planning.
-We have previously referred to the example that Brachman and Levesque make (about the self driving car, deciding to change route based on its terminal goal of getting the groceries); to posses this ability it is important that an agent possess (or at least approximate) some notion of "consequence" of the actions it contemplates taking, to make sure that they correspond to the goal it is trying to achieve.
+An concept related to Common Sense and discussed in "Machines Like Us", is that of automated planning.
+We have previously cited the example that Brachman and Levesque make in their book (about the self driving car, deciding to change route based on its terminal goal of getting the groceries).

-We think that introducing this concept (automated planning) to a naturalistic programming language would present an improvement over prior work, and there is a precedent for this in the broader scope of programming languages: the so called "Constraint programming languages".
+To posses this ability it is important that an agent possess (or at least approximate) some notion of "consequence" of the actions it contemplates taking, to make sure that they correspond to the goal it is trying to achieve.

 ==== Constraint Programming